google/earthenterprise/earth_enterprise/docker/README.md

 In order to be able to build and serve Earth databases that persist between instantiations of the Docker image, you need a persistent assets directory outside of the Docker container.
-Another alternative is to run a container with a temporary assets directory, and commit the running to container to a new image after you've build your assets.
+Another alternative is to run a container with a temporary assets directory, and commit the running container to a new image after you've built your assets.

 To run the Docker container using a persistent globe assets directory outside the container, use the following script.
 Set the `HOST_GEVOL_PATH`